nerabits/Surge-Manual/policy/group.md

 A policy group may contain multiple policies.
 It can be a proxy policy, another policy group, or a built-in policy \(DIRECT and REJECT\).

-There are several group types: `select`, `url-test`, `fallback`, `load-balance` and `subnet`.
+There are several group types: `select`, `url-test`, `fallback`, `load-balance`, and `subnet`.
 Policy groups should be declared in section \[Proxy Group\].

-## Manual Select Group
+## Manual Selection Group

 Select which policy will be used on the user interface.

 `SelectGroup = select, ProxyHTTP, ProxyHTTPS, DIRECT, REJECT`

 {% hint style='info' %}
 In Surge iOS.
-You may use the Today Widget to quickly switch the policy for the first 'select' group. <br />
+You may use the Today Widget to quickly switch the policy for the first 'select' group. <br />In Surge Mac.

-In Surge Mac.
 You may switch the policy in the menubar menu.
 {% endhint %}

-## Auto URL Test Group
+## Automatic Testing Group

 Automatically select which policy will be used by benchmarking the latency to the testing URL.
 You change the testing URL in the general settings or override the testing URL for a policy.